tubakousar/e-commercewebsite/README.md

 Then, upload the contents of the build/ folder to your hosting service.

-Screenshots

-Add relevant screenshots of your website to showcase its design and functionality.

-Future Enhancements

-Integration with a payment gateway like Stripe or PayPal.

 Advanced filtering and search functionality for products.

-Integration with email notifications for orders.

-Adding reviews and ratings for products.
-Backend API Integration

 Use Axios for making API requests.